 If you’re manually recording and sending out order tracking information in an excel document, you’re likely feeling very frustrated right now.

 One of the most common incoming questions teams get is Where is my order?
 (WISMO).
 And the best way to mitigate those messages is to implement an order tracking system that allows for self-service order tracking and automates shipping tracking notifications.
+Here's how to do it:

 This creates an overall better customer experience by providing transparency and reducing stress or frustration — customers see exactly where their orders are at any point in time.
 You’ll also be available for customers when they’re most engaged.